eashanadhikarla/Facial-Recognition-with-DNN/README.md

 ```
 **for** NAME **in** dpnn nn optim optnet csvigo cutorch cunn fblualib torchx tds; **do** luarocks install $NAME; **done**
 ```

+## Applications

+Today smartphones use facial recognition for access control, and animated movies use facial recognition software to bring realistic human movement and expression to life.
+Police surveillance cameras use it to identify people who have warrants out for their arrest, and it is also being used in retail stores for targeted marketing campaigns.
+And of course, celebrity look-a-like apps and Facebook’s auto tagger also uses facial recognition to tag faces.